Creating Application Rounds

 • Select Allow multiple applications to let applicants submit more than one application to the same round.

-• 📝 Note: The 'Allow Multiple' setting must also be configured at the Period level to enable multiple applications per Round.
+• 📝 Note: The same setting must also be configured on the application period to enable multiple applications per round.

 Locked